calledit/metric_depth_video_toolbox/README.md

 ### Camera tracking
-There are multiple that support camera tracking: sam_track_video.py a tool based on [Mega-sam](https://github.com/mega-sam/mega-sam) it uses a combination of machine learning and depth maps to track the camera.
+There are multiple that support camera tracking:

+- [sam_track_video.py](sam_track_video.py) a tool based on [Mega-sam](https://github.com/mega-sam/mega-sam) it uses a combination of machine learning and depth maps to track the camera.
-track_points_in_video.py uses cotracker3 to track 2D points over full length videos.
+- [track_points_in_video.py](track_points_in_video.py) uses cotracker3 to track 2D points over full length videos.
 These tracked points can be used for camera tracking and 3d reconstruction.

-align_3d_points.py is a tool that can extract camera movment from depth video and tracked 2d points.
+- [align_3d_points.py](align_3d_points.py) is a tool that can extract camera movment from depth video and tracked 2d points.
 It offers three difrrent algorithms.
     1. Madpose PnPSolver [madpose library](https://github.com/MarkYu98/madpose).
 Better than traditonal PnPSolve, but suffers to long term drift as it is a fram 2 frame solution.
     2. SVD based rotational solver asuming the camera is stationary and only tracking rotation.
 If the camera is trully still this is the best option.
     3. Iterative camera movmenet untill best fitt.
 Offers better tracking than madpose and is very fast.

 ### Data export
-convert_metric_depth_video_to_other_format.py is a tool that can take data and export the data in to standard formats that can be used in external tools like blender.
+[convert_metric_depth_video_to_other_format.py](convert_metric_depth_video_to_other_format.py) is a tool that can take data and export the data in to standard formats that can be used in external tools like blender.

-It can export to:
+**Supported export data:**
 - video frames to .ply point clouds.
 - video frames to .obj model files
 - Camera tracking data in to alembic camera tracking files .abc